microsoft/deploy-MLmodels-on-iotedge/object-detection-acv-dbe/README.md

 In this tutorial, we introduce how to deploy a people detection service on Azure IoT Edge with Azure Custom Vision (ACV) service.
 Specifically the physical IoT Edge device is a Data Box Edge (DBE) device.

 **This tutorial is exactly the same as [tutorial: object-detection-acv](../object-detection-acv), except in which the physical IoT Edge device is a Ubuntu VM.
-We strongly suggest user to ensure the deployment works on Ubuntu VM before trying out deploying on DBE device, because the debugging and troubleshooting are more convenient on the VM.
-Once the deployment is succesfull on the VM, please use the same `modules` folder in this directory.**
+We strongly suggest user to ensure the deployment working on Ubuntu VM before trying out deploying on DBE device, because the debugging and troubleshooting are more convenient on the VM.
+Once the deployment is successful on the VM, please use the same `modules` folder for deployment on DBE as well.**

 In this example, we deploy a pre-trained object detection model to the edge device.
 When the image data is generated from a process pipeline and fed into the edge device, the deployed model can make predictions right on the edge device without accessing to the cloud.